 The expected time commitment is about 10 hours a month, varying depending on issues and interest.
 There are regular monthly, weekday evening meetings and other related activities.
 Following through on commitments, and being responsive to communications is essential.
 While there is no set term for board membership, we request at least a one year anticipated period of service.

-If you are interested, please look over our website at mountshastaecology.org, and particularly our current programs, history and the summaries of our 2016 Strategic Plan and 2015 financials.
+If you are interested, please look over our website at mountshastaecology.org, and particularly our current programs, history and the summaries of our 2016 Strategic Plan and our 2016 and 2015 financials.
 Please contact us through the website, or call Board Treasurer Andy Fusso at 415.203.3407 to let us know your interest and background.
 Yes, there is work involved – however, we can guarantee it will be very meaningful and important, and never boring!